-Contractors working for SoCalGas/SDG&E are required to comply with all federal, state and local laws, ordinances and regulations and ensure the safety compliance of their employees, as well as ensuring their operations do not impact the safety of SoCalGas/SDG&E employees and the public.
-SoCalGas/SDGE work collaboratively to ensure a safe work environment for all workers and prior to commencement of work, contractors and the SoCalGas/SDG&E representative review project scope and determine specific relevant health, safety, and environmental requirements.
+Contractors working for the Utilities are required to comply with all federal, state and local laws, ordinances and regulations and ensure the safety compliance of their employees, as well as ensuring their operations do not impact the safety of the Utilities' employees and the public.
+The Utilities work collaboratively to promote a safe work environment for all workers and, prior to commencement of work, contractors and the Utilities' representative review project scope and determine specific relevant health, safety, and environmental requirements.
 At a minimum, contractors are required to:

-- Abide by all applicable federal, state, and local environmental, health, and safety laws and regulations. - Have a written Injury and Illness Prevention Plan (IIPP) meeting the requirements of Title 8, CCR, Section 3203.
+- Abide by all applicable federal, state, and local environmental, health, and safety laws and regulations; - Have a written Injury and Illness Prevention Plan (IIPP) meeting the requirements of Title 8, CCR, Section 3203; and - Sign a Contractor Safety Notice, which ensures understanding of and adherence to all essential safety programs needed to be in place to mitigate typical safety hazards/conditions known to exist on utility projects.